AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

 #### Properties

-All properties were scraped.
-Only properties that might come in hadny are the ones implemented atop scribe logging library.
+The only properties that might come in handy are the ones implemented atop `scribe` logging library.
 Check them out on their GitHub [page](https://github.com/outr/scribe)

 #### Parameters

-- `test-definition-path` - mandatory - path to json with test definitions.
-Format explanation bellow in [Test Definition JSON](#test-definition-json).
+- `test-definition-path` - mandatory - path to JSON with test definitions.
+Format explanation bellow in [Test Definition JSON](#test-definition-json)
 - `jar-path` - optional - path to additional jars to load plugins from.
-You can also use spark's `--jars` instead of this.
+You can also use Spark's `--jars` instead of this.
-- `fail-fast` - defaults to `false` - switch in case you want to kill the run on first failure.
+- `fail-fast` - defaults to `false` - switch in case you want to kill the run on the first failure.

 #### Test Definition JSON

-Test definition JSON has a struct as base having two keys, `vars` and `runs`.
+Test definition JSON has a struct as a base having two keys, `vars` and `runs`.

-`vars` holds a struct used for the representation of variables for multiple runs.
-This way, you do not have to repeat yourself with, for example, dataset names or other parameters that are valid for more than one run.
-Key is the variable you put in other places of the JSON surrounded by `#{` and `}#` and the value is the value you want to use in that place.
+`vars` holds a struct used for the representation of variables inside of runs.
+This is so you do not have to repeat yourself with, for example, dataset names or other parameters that are valid for more than one run.
+Key is the variable you put in other places of the JSON surrounded by `#{` and `}#`, and the value is the value you want to use in that place.

 `runs` holds an array of test definitions.
-Test definition is an object, having its own `case class TestDefinition` holding the information about a test run, i.e. a plugin name, input arguments, order, etc.
+Test definition is an object, having its own case class TestDefinition holding the information about of test run.
+That is a plugin name, input arguments, order, etc.

 **JSON Structure**